Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Existential Threat - Reporting Back From Battle.md

 Some genetic and psychic manipulations cannot be undone.

-Our last encouragement, in case you do not read Jordan's Story and We do not speak again, is this: a **tsunami of cold, pitiless Evil is racing towards The Boundary of The Community.
+Our last encouragement, in case you do not read [[Jordan's Final Report]] and We do not speak again, is this: a **tsunami of cold, pitiless Evil is racing towards The Boundary of The Community.
 Please prepare your Self and your Loved Ones, do not panic, do not fragment and close down, and Let Us Help One Another to Safety.**

 We can only do this Together, As One.